Schr\"oder's problems and scaling limits of random trees: Introduction

 A binary bracketing of a word with $n$ letters corresponds to rooted ordered binary tree with $n$ leaves in a natural way.
 This is most easily described if we put brackets around the entire word and each letter, which are left out of our example because they are visually cumbersome.
 The tree corresponding to a bracketing is constructed recursively.
 A single bracketed letter is a leaf.
 For a word with more than one letter, the bracketing of the whole word is the root.
 Attached as subtrees to the root are, in order of appearance, the trees corresponding to the maximal proper bracketed subwords.
 For $n=4$, this is illustrated by Figure \ref{fig lab bin tree}.

 It is worth noting that these trees are in bijection with rooted ordered trees with $n$ vertices, but this correspondence is not as natural as the one above.

 \textbf{The second problem:} General word bracketings are defined similarly to binary word bracketings and correspond to rooted ordered trees with $n$ leaves and no vertices with out degree equal to one.
+We remark that these trees were recently studied in \cite{CuKo12} due to their connection with non-crossing plane configurations.

 \textbf{The third problem:} The trees associated to binary set bracketings are constructed similarly to those associated to binary word bracketings.
 They are rooted, unordered, leaf-labeled binary trees.
 Figure \ref{fig bin tree} shows a sample of the correspondence for $n=4$ (for $n=4$ there are $15$ bracketings, so showing the whole correspondence is unwieldy).